Sri Lanka Flag

 Inheritance: There is no inheritance or estate tax.

-Residents: Residents are taxed on their worldwide income at the standard progressive tax rates.
+Residents: Residents are taxed on their worldwide income at different tax rates, depending on the source of income at progressive rates, from 6% to 18%.

 Read Taxes and Costs »